VishalP1975/Unet-Segmentation-of-images/README.md

  I have trained on 40 images and validate on 10 images i.e., split ratio of 0.2.
 I used binary cross entropy loss function and model is trained for 50 epochs..

 ## Prediction:
 The real images were captured on the glass panels of oven using illuminations.
-Final stage involves the prediction real images using the trained model on synthetically created images.
+Final stage involves the prediction on real images using the trained model on synthetically created images.
 The results are shown below and looks satisfactory.

 Result:
 **I have to increase the contrast on the predicted defects to visualize it clearly.